 The shape of the aerofoil is different for different aircraft.
 It is designed to give the best trade-off between lift and drag for each aircraft.
 On many aeroplanes, the bottom of the wing will curve downwards slightly instead of being flat.
 On other aircraft, such as gliders, it will curve upwards.
 On a stunt plane, which is just as likely to fly upside down as it is to fly the right way up, the curve on the bottom of the wing will be the same as it is on the top.

-This website discusses how aeroplane wings really work and describes the common explanation (based on Bernoulli) and the physics explanation (using Newton).
+This page from the Explain that Stuff website, discusses how aeroplanes fly, including the common explanation (based on Bernoulli) and the physics explanation (using Newton).